chilammps/Ovito/doc/python/modules/ovito.rst

    .. py:data:: version

-      This module-level attribute contains the program version of OVITO as a 3-tuple.
+      This module-level attribute returning the program version of OVITO as a 3-tuple.